Sheep Worrying on the Increase

 What strikes me about these stories is that they are accounts from people that ‘know’.
 People that know dogs, work with livestock and know the risks.
 So it CAN happen to any one.

 I noticed that in both accounts, the dog owner confessed to having other things going on in their lives that led them to ‘neglect their dogs needs’.
 This seems to me to be key.
-It could be simply that the dogs were not getting their usual exercise which led them to find their own fatal outlets.
-But it might be something more complex.
+It might simply be that the dogs were not getting their usual exercise, leading led them to find their own fatal outlets.
+But could it be something more complex?

 Studies are showing that dogs mirror our emotions.
-So it follows that when an owner is stressed and feeling overwhelmed the dog will also mirror the feeling of stress and overwhelm.
+It follows that when an owner is stressed and feeling overwhelmed the dog will be feeling of stress and overwhelm.
 The consequences for the dog is that he or she needs to get rid of that energy, to get back into balance.
-Certainly when it happened to me I was under a large amount of stress, as a working mother with full-time job, with a long commute and various other issues going on in my life.
+Certainly when it happened to me I felt under a large amount of stress, a working mother with full-time job, a long commute and various other issues going on in my life.